lvaldenebro/minion-card-generator/README.md

 If you want to download this project, you'll need to:

 1. Clone all files in this repository
-2. Open it and run 'npm install' in your terminal.
+2. Open it and run `npm install` in your terminal.
 One this is done, you will have created a new_modules folder that will allow you to use the page.
-3. Run 'npm-start' in your terminal This will open the page in your predetermined browser.
+3. Run `npm-start` in your terminal This will open the page in your predetermined browser.

+package.json has defined all dependencies, so will be able to run it without any issues.

+If you want to deploy the code into GitHub Pages, once the code is done and pushed run `npm run docs` and add, commit and push the updated docs folder.

-4. You can now play, my minion!
+You can now play, my minion!

+## Demo
+You can see the result at [GitHub Pages](https://lvaldenebro.github.io/minion-card-generator/).

+## License
+All this code is released into the public domain.

 ## Credits